Krypto-iaik/Distinguishers_AES/README.md

 3) AES_4RoundDistinguisher.c

 The programs should run with almost C-compilers (we have used gcc version 4.8.1).
-Note that no ones of these programs is optimized!
+None of these programs is speed-optimized, they are for verification purposes only.

 In all the programs, the main function is always the last one.